Sabarmati Riverfront

 Sabarmati Riverfront is a waterfront being developed along the banks of Sabarmati river in Ahmedabad, India.
 Proposed in the 1960s, the construction began in 2005.
-Since 2012, the waterfront is gradually opened to public as and when facilities are constructed and various facilities are actively under construction.
+Since 2012, under Phase 1, the waterfront has been gradually opened to public as facilities are constructed; various facilities are under construction.
 The major objectives of project are environment improvement, social infrastructure and sustainable development.
+Phase 2 was approved in 2020.

 Geography

 The Sabarmati river is a monsoon-fed river which has a total catchment area of 21674 sqkm.
 The Dharoi Dam constructed in 1976 upstream of Ahmedabad controls water and protects from flooding while Vasna Barrage constructed in 1976 downstream retains water in the river along the city banks and diverts it through Fatehwadi canal for irrigation.
 The Narmada Canal, which crosses Sabarmati a few kilometres upstream from the city, is part of a larger canal network of Sardar Sarovar Dam.
 The canal can feed excess water to the river and maintains the level of water in the river which is retained through Vasna Barrage.